HMJ10/Heart_Attack_Detection/README.md

 Personal Heart Condition Monitoring.
 Can be used by General Physician to give basic advice to the patient.
 Can be used by Hospitals and Diagnostic Centers.

+STEPS TO USE:
+Step 1:
+Install Python and required libraries.

+Step 2:
+Run the hms_main.py
+Wait for the process to complete

+Step 3:
+Check for the .pkl file

+Step 4:
+Install Flask
+Run main.py
+open the website/link

+Step 5:
+Click on "Check your heart condition now"
+Fill out the form to know your heart condition.

+Step 6:
+Check Us at About Us